Free tool · 2 minutes · no sign-up

 What this measures

-The Caregiver Burnout Test looks across the strains that add up for family caregivers — emotional overload, lost sleep, your own health, time for yourself, isolation, family tension, work conflict, money worries, resentment and guilt, loss of control, anxiety about the future, and the feeling you should be doing more.
-Each answer scores 0–4, for a total of 0 to 48, which places you in one of four levels: low, moderate, high, or severe strain.
+The Caregiver Strain Check looks across the pressures that can add up for family caregivers — emotional overload, lost sleep, your own health, time for yourself, isolation, family tension, work conflict, money worries, resentment and guilt, loss of control, anxiety about the future, and the feeling you should be doing more.
+Each answer scores 0–4, for a total of 0 to 48, which places you in one of four broad editorial ranges: low, moderate, high, or very high strain.
+These ranges organize the reflection; they are not clinical cutoffs.

-The Caregiver Burnout Check is informed by validated caregiver-burden research — including the Zarit Burden Interview (Zarit, 1980), the Modified Caregiver Strain Index (Thornton & Travis, 2003), the Pearlin caregiver stress-process model (1990), and the Caregiver Burden Inventory (Novak & Guest, 1989).
-It is an original self-reflection tool, not a clinical instrument or a diagnosis.
+The Caregiver Strain Check covers topics informed by established caregiver-burden research — including the Zarit Burden Interview (Zarit, 1980), the Modified Caregiver Strain Index (Thornton & Travis, 2003), the Pearlin caregiver stress-process model (1990), and the Caregiver Burden Inventory (Novak & Guest, 1989).
+KinKeeper wrote the questions, ranges, and recommendations.
+It is not a validated instrument or diagnosis.

 What is caregiver burnout?